Semka572/server/README.md

 # Dependencies

+Before installing dependecies make sure you have installed node, to install it go to https://nodejs.org/en/download   and download lates version for your system.

 To use this app you will need these dependencies installed :

-To install a module, open terminal and : use npm install ~module~  (as an example:   npm install express   )

 Start with installing express

+Before installing express, via terminal create a directory using command: "mkdir appname"  .
+And make that your working directory using command: "cd appname" .
+Use command : "npm init"  ,  to create package.json file  , after that you can run "npm install express" , to install express.

-After the first pull, use command: "npm install" to install all needed dependencies.
+After the first pull from this repository, use command: "npm install" to install all needed dependencies.

 All other needed dependecies will be installed automaticly after installing express

-Be careful on passport version, it must be 0.5.3 , or an error will occure.

 # Starting servers